Saturday, November 29, 2008

 Send real letters from the Internet to anywhere in the world.

-# Saturday, 29 November 2008
+# Saturday, November 29, 2008

 This article suggests that airlines could soon introduce charges for seats with extra legroom such as those location by the emergency exits.
 The prediction comes after Singapore Airlines introduced the policy earlier this month.
 Air France and Virgin Atlantic have also already introduced charges for these seats.
 Travel experts have predicted that customers will have to pay around £75 for a return ticket to enjoy that luxury of stretching their legs and that the charges are likely to become common place across most airlines.
 Air France currently charges £42 (50 Euros) each way on flights to the US and intends to widen the policy to all of its long haul flights.
 Singapore Airlines charges £32 per sector on all of its long haul flights and is looking at introducing charges for other seat categories in the future.
 It all looks like bad news for those of us with long legs, it appears if you want to avoid cramp on the flight, you will need to pay for it.

-posted on Saturday, 29 November 2008 13:10:31 (GMT Standard Time, UTC+00:00) # Trackback
+posted on Saturday, November 29, 2008 1:10:31 PM (GMT Standard Time, UTC+00:00) # Trackback

-# Friday, 28 November 2008
+# Friday, November 28, 2008

 A consumer watchdog has called for post offices to reduce lengthy queues.
 The watchdog found that a firth of post office customers have to wait at least 10 minutes before they get to the post office counter.
 Although the average waiting time is down slightly the watch dog has criticised businesses for assuming that customers are happy to queue.
 It has said that priority should be given to improving services at poorly performing post branches that have problems with queuing and other service problems.
 Despite this the results from the watchdogs survey found that 94% of customers were happy with the service they receive from post office branches.
 It occurs to me that with more and post office branches closing the queues are likely to become longer not shorter as the remaining branches have to cope with more customers.
 Perhaps the watchdog needs to address this issue?

-posted on Friday, 28 November 2008 12:14:58 (GMT Standard Time, UTC+00:00) # Trackback
+posted on Friday, November 28, 2008 12:14:58 PM (GMT Standard Time, UTC+00:00) # Trackback

-# Thursday, 27 November 2008
+# Thursday, November 27, 2008

 To make sure that your cards and letters get to their destination in time for Christmas you might want to check out the last recommended posting dates which have just been released by Royal Mail.
 The last recommended date for mail sent to South and Central America, the Middle East, New Zealand and Australia is fast approaching so if you are planning to send cards to these destinations you need to get them in the post by the 5th of December.
 The last posting date for Europe is the 12th of December.
 You have a little bit more time for mail sent within the UK, 2nd class mail should be sent by the 18th of December and 1st class should be posted by the 20th of December.